hildebra/lotus2/README.md

 LotuS2 has a built in mechanism to upgrade LotuS2, so that properitary programs & databases (once installed) don't have to be downloaded again.
 To use this feature a) install LotuS2 for the first time using the autoinstaller.
 Once you know or want to check for new updates, simply excecute the autoinstaller again and you will be prompted if LotuS2 should be updated.
 In case no new updates are available, the autoinstaller will exit without making changes, so this function can be used frequently.
 New updates will be avaialble from the LotuS2 webpage (http://lotus2.earlham.ac.uk/) or from github (https://github.com/hildebra/lotus2).

-### EXAMPLES
+## EXAMPLES
-To test your installation, run a minimal example:
+To test your installation, run a minimal example using test files distributed with LotuS2 *Note: files can be found relative to the lotus2 executable.
+If you used a conda installation, use "which lotus2", the databases and examples will be present in the shared conda folder*
+:
 ```{sh}
 ./lotus2 -i Example/ -m Example/miSeqMap.sm.txt -o myTestRun
 ```